 Company's Policies

 Execution and acceptance of proxies The stockholders may vote at all meetings the number of shares registered in their respective names, either in person or by proxy, duly given in writing and duly presented to and received by the Secretary for inspection and recording not later than five (5) working days before the time set for the meeting, except such period shall be reduced to one (1) working day for meetings that are adjourned due to lack of the necessary quorum.
 No proxy bearing a signature which is not legally acknowledged by the Secretary shall be honored at the meetings.

 Notary Not required

 Submission of Proxy See above

 Several Proxies Not applicable

 Validity of Proxy The proxies shall be valid and effective for five (5) years, unless the proxy provides for a shorter period, and shall be suspended for any meeting wherein the stockholder appears in person.

 Proxies executed abroad Not applicable

+Invalidated Proxy

-Invalidated Proxy Validation of Proxy Validation of proxies shall be held at the date, time and place as may be stated in the Notice of stockholders' meeting which in no case shall be five calendar days prior to the date of stockholders meeting.
+Validation of Proxy Internal validation of proxies shall be held at the date, time and place as may be stated in the Notice of stockholders' meeting which in no case shall be five calendar days prior to the date of stockholders meeting.
+Further, the Company appointed SGV & Co. as the independent

+party to count and/or validate the votes at the Company's ASM held on June 9, 2016.

 Violation of Proxy Any violation of this rule on proxy shall be subject to the administrative sanctions provided for under Section 144 of the Corporation Code and Section 54 of the Securities Regulation Code, and shall render the proceedings null and void.